 Projector Advantage #1: Customizable Screen Size

 Should you buy a 40-inch television, and are unhappy with that choice down the line, the only option is to buy a new one.
-With projectors, the hardware is not beholden to the external surface, therefore the choice screen size is infinitely customizable.
+With projectors, the hardware is not bound to the external surface, therefore the screen size is infinitely customizable.
 Moreover, if your screen size requirements change later on, it’s much easier to adjust than to purchase the technology all over again.

 Customizable Screen Size Bottom Line: